tooleks/shevchenko-http/README.md

 ## Installation

-Run the following command to start Docker container.
+To start Docker container, run the following command:

 ```sh
 docker-compose up
 ```

-Go to [http://localhost:3000](http://localhost:3000) to verify installation.
+Open [http://localhost:3000](http://localhost:3000) in a web browser to verify installation.

 ## Examples